Most students complete in under 2 Years

 Students can study online full-time or part-time.

-SCU’s flexible curriculum provides four concentrations and three accelerated pathways to choose from.
+SCU’s flexible curriculum provides multiple concentrations and three accelerated pathways to choose from.
 The concentrations take place in the last term of the program.

 Students can choose from four concentrations: Health Education, Human Genetics and Genomics, Eastern Medicine, and Chiropractic Sciences.